About LAAS

 A Legacy That Reaches the Stars

-LAAS is the modern continuation of a story that began over 60 years ago — when Lebanese engineers launched the Arab world's first rockets.
+LAAS is the modern continuation of a story that began when Lebanese engineers launched the Arab world's first rockets.

 1960